 Stylish Z City on Fleet Street offers plenty of bang for your buck.
-For a double room starting at £60, guests get clever, clean design on a budget.
+In the cramped, but clever double rooms, guests get clean design on a budget.
 Small but perfectly formed rooms with a cool grey palette have quality beds and smart bathrooms with toiletries included.
 Breakfast is extra but there’s the bonus of free cheese and wine between 5pm and 8pm.

 The Holborn offshoot of the indie Shoreditch original lies between the British Museum and Covent Garden.
-The 174 rooms come in four different sizes and the smallest ‘Shoebox’ (around 14 sq m) can be bagged for around £100 a night, depending on availability.
-For this you get clever design, free Wi-Fi, a morning snack and fresh milk in your fridge, plus the Hubbard & Bell restaurant and bar, and basement Chicken Shop.
+The 174 rooms come in four different sizes and the smallest ‘Shoebox’ (around 14 sqm) can be bagged from £115 a night, depending on availability.
+For this you get clever design, free wifi, a morning snack and fresh milk in your fridge, plus the Hubbard & Bell restaurant and bar, and basement Chicken Shop.

-More than a hundred years old, the Strand is famous for many reasons: the original art deco entrance now resides in the V&A, and it boasts London’s first hotel carvery.
-It’s been modernised to the nth and today offers comfortable accommodation from around £100.
+More than 100 years old, the Strand is famous for many reasons: the original art deco entrance now resides in the V&A, and it boasts London’s first hotel carvery.
+It’s been modernised to the nth and today offers comfortable accommodation for under £100 if you get in early (or last minute).
 Perks include access to a gym, and an on-site Indian restaurant.
 It’s two minutes’ walk from Covent Garden Piazza and within easy distance of Charing Cross.

-A 4-star boutique-style hotel for under £100?
+A four-star boutique-style hotel for £100 and change?
 Within walking distance of Covent Garden and the British Museum?
-The Mercure Bloomsbury offers standard doubles, with workspace and free Wi-Fi, from £89.
+The Mercure Bloomsbury offers standard doubles, with workspace and free wifi for just that if you shop around.
 Added features include the recently refurbished Marco’s New York Italian restaurant.

 This quirky place is possibly better renowned for its India Club bar/restaurant, founded in 1946 and barely changed since, where diners enjoy cheap curries and a faded colonial vibe, but it also offers plain inexpensive accommodation, with doubles starting from £70, including a continental breakfast.
 The location is unbeatable, almost next door to Somerset House, and over the road to Covent Garden.
 Downside?
 A lot of stairs and no lift.

-With outposts in Penang and Kuala Lumpur, St Giles is rather less exotic than you might expect, but it offers clean, uncomplicated rooms from £79, which includes free Wi-Fi as well as access to the YMCA fitness centre located below the hotel.
+With outposts in Penang and Kuala Lumpur, St Giles is rather less exotic than you might expect, but it offers clean, uncomplicated rooms from £80, which includes free wifi as well as access to the YMCA fitness centre located below the hotel.
 Close to Tottenham Court Road underground station, Oxford Street and a seven-minute walk to Covent Garden.

-This 4-star Bloomsbury hotel, a short walk from the British Museum and less than half a mile from Covent Garden, is surprisingly good value.
-Contemporary rooms with marble en-suite bathrooms, some with garden views, start from around £80 and include continental breakfast.
+This four-star Bloomsbury hotel, a short walk from the British Museum and less than half a mile from Covent Garden, is surprisingly good value.
+Contemporary rooms with marble en-suite bathrooms, some with garden views, start from around £100, give or take, and include continental breakfast.
 Guests can also use the health club and spa facilities at the nearby Grange Holborn for a nominal fee.